 On April 21, 2016, we acquired all of the outstanding shares and, accordingly, all assets and liabilities of Interactive Motion Technologies, Inc. (IMT), a Boston, Massachusetts-based global pioneer and leader in providing effective robotic products for neurorehabilitation, pursuant to an Agreement and Plan of Merger, dated March 1, 2016, with IMT, Hermano Igo Krebs, and Bionik Mergerco Inc., a Massachusetts corporation and our wholly owned subsidiary.
-The merger agreement provided for the merger of Bionik Mergerco with and into IMT, with IMT surviving the merger as our wholly-owned subsidiary.
+The merger agreement provided for the merger of Bionik Mergerco with and into IMT, with IMT surviving the merger as our wholly owned subsidiary.
 In return for acquiring IMT, IMT shareholders received or will receive up to an aggregate of 23,650,000 shares of our common stock.
 IMT's legal name has been changed to Bionik, Inc. subsequent to April 21, 2016.

 Through the acquisition of IMT, Bionik has added a portfolio of products focused on upper and lower extremity rehabilitation of stroke patients.
-We now have three products on the market and three products in varying stages of development that we are currently pursuing.
+We now have three products on the market and four products in varying stages of development that we are currently pursuing.

 The InMotion ARM, InMotion ARM/HAND, and InMotion Wrist have been characterized as Class II medical devices by the U.S. Food and Drug Administration and are listed by the FDA to market and sell in the United States.
-In addition to these in-market products, the InMotion Ankle is in development.
+In addition to these in-market products, the InMotion Anklebot is in development, and we are also developing the InMotion LIGHT, which is an upper extremity product that allows the patient to extend their therapy for as long as needed while rehabilitating at home and is being developed on the same design platform as the InMotion clinical products.
 All of these products are designed to provide intelligent, patient-adaptive therapy in a manner that has been clinically verified to maximize neuro-recovery.

-IMT also has a License Agreement with MIT for certain research and possible transfer of technology being done at MIT in the robotics area where Dr. Hermano Igo Krebs, our newly appointed Chief Science Officer, and Neville Hogan, an advisor and former director of IMT, are professors.
+Patented technology used in the InMotion Wrist is licensed to us from the Massachusetts Institute of Technology, where Dr. Hermano Igo Krebs, our newly appointed Chief Science Officer, and Neville Hogan, an advisor and former director of IMT, are professors.